Arriving in Milan and need to find an apartment for rent in Milan Italy long term?

 Meanwhile the r.e. agency disappears and you don’t manage to contact them anymore.

-How to try to avoid the scams?
+How to avoid scams

 The scams don’t happen frequently, don’t worry!

-If you are renting an apartment with internet included, you should know there are mainly 2 different kinds of connection:
+If you are renting an apartment with internet included, you should know there are 2 different kinds of connection:

 There are always more bars and restaurants offering a free WiFi.